Lawliet81/Gadgets-of-Galaxy/README.md

 # Gadgets of Galaxy

-Node.js powers this E-commerce site, seamlessly loading products from MongoDB.
-Users register/log in via Gmail, explore product details, and add items to their cart/wishlist.
-A streamlined, efficient, and secure shopping experience.
+An illustrative application showcasing an E-commerce website built using Node.js.
+The application retrieves products from a MongoDB database, presenting them on the loading page, which seamlessly directs users to the home page.
+Users can easily register and log in using Gmail credentials to explore and purchase products.
+Clicking on a product provides detailed information, including pricing.
+Users have the option to select items and add them to their shopping cart and wishlist for a personalized shopping experience.

 ## Import Data
 Included in this repository is a DB dump file.
 Import it into your MongoDB database and update the connection string in your code.